Jadefra/Liven-up-a-web-page-with-CSS-animations/README.md

 ### Home page (x1) ###

 ● Display of restaurant locations.
-Eventually it will be possible to choose location to find restaurants near a certain location.
+Eventually it will be possible to choose location to find restaurants near a certain location

-● A short presentation of the company.
+● A short presentation of the company

 ● A section containing the 4 menus in card form.
-By clicking on the map, the user is redirected to the menu page.
+By clicking on the map, the user is redirected to the menu page

 ### Menu Pages (x4) ###

-● 4 pages each containing the menu of a restaurant.
+● 4 pages each containing the menu of a restaurant

 ### Footer ###

-● The footer is identical on all pages.
+● The footer is identical on all pages

-● When clicking on “Contact”, a forwarding to an e-mail address is made.
+● When clicking on “Contact”, a forwarding to an e-mail address is made

 ### Header ###

-● The header is present on all pages.
+● The header is present on all pages

-● On the home page, it contains the site logo.
+● On the home page, it contains the site logo

 ● On the menu pages, it also contains a button to return to the home page